HITLAB-DeepIGeoS/DeepIGeoS/README.md

 $ tensorboard --logdir experiments/logs/
 ```

-## :pushpin: Run
+## :computer: Run

 ### ☺︎ Simple QT Application
-We created an application that operates DeepIGeoS with mouse click interaction.
-Run DeepIGeoS as shown below.
+To operate DeepIGeos with simple mouse click interaction, We create a QT based application.
+You can just run DeepIGeoS with the main code titled 'main_deepigeos.py' as shown below.
 ```
 $ python main_deepigeos.py
 ```

-## :pushpin: Results
+## :dna: Results

-### ☺︎ With Simulated Interactions
+### ☺︎ with the Simulated Interactions
+After the simulated user interaction, the result follows rules below :

-Result with simulated user interactions according to the following rules.
-Simulations were generated on three slices with the largest mis-segments in each axes: sagittal, coronal and axial.
+Simulations were generated on three slices with the largest mis-segments in each axes; sagittal, coronal, and axial.
-1. P-Net automatic segmentation result is compared with the ground truth to find mis-segmented regions.
+1. To find mis-segmented regions, the automatic segmentations by P-net are compared with the ground truth.
-2. Then the user interactions on each mis-segmented region are simulated by randomly sampling n pixels in that region.
-(Suppose the size of one connected under-segmented or over-segmentedregion is Nm, we set n for that region to 0 if Nm < 30 and [Nm/100] otherwise)
+2. Then the user interactions on the each mis-segmented region are simulated by **n** pixels, which is randomly sampled, in the region.
+(Suppose the size of one connected under-segmented or over-segmentedregion is **Nm**, we set **n** for that region to **0** if **Nm < 30** and **[Nm/100]** otherwise)

 <div>
   <img alt="Sagittal" src=./assets/sagittal.gif width="34.7%">